CoherentLabs/GameUIComponents/README.md

 All components are placed in the /components folder.
 The folders are named using lower case and camel-case for longer names.
 All names should be prefixed with `gameface-`.
-So now instead of labeled-input the custom element should be named `gameface-labeled-input`:
+So now instead of some-component the custom element should be named `gameface-some-component`:

-`components.defineCustomElement('gameface-labeled-input', LabeledInput);`
+`components.defineCustomElement('gameface-some-component', SomeComponent);`

+**Note that only the name of the custom element and the name of the npm package in package.json must be prefixed.**

 The build command generates a UMD and a CJS bundles of the component.
 The module bundler that is used is [Rollup](https://rollupjs.org/guide/en/).